Skip to main content Accessibility information

 Additional support

-We have a dedicated student wellbeing & support team who can help with finances, accommodation, employment, counselling and pastoral support.
-This team is available all year to listen to and support you in a way that works for you.
+We have a dedicated Student Wellbeing & Support team who can help with finances, accommodation, counselling, academic, pastoral and disability support.
+The SWS team is available all year, to support you in a way that works for you.
+You are always welcome to reach out to us at SWS@marjon.ac.uk and we will be happy to help.

-Every student will also have a Personal Development Tutor (PDT) allocated to them on the course.
+Every student will also have a Personal Development Tutor (PDT) allocated to them on their course.
 They will provide you with academic support and guidance.

 Throughout the year care leavers, care experienced, and estranged students have the opportunity to meet up and socialise.
 Some examples have been a pizza evening or daytime coffee catch up.